-The distinction between "D2Component" and "D2idenitfiable" is mapped to an instance of the UML "Stereotype" metaclass from the "Foundation:Extension Mechnaims" package with "name" equal to "identifiable".
+The distinction between "D2Component" and "D2idenitfiable" is mapped to an instance of the UML "Stereotype" metaclass from the "Foundation:Extension Mechanism" package with "name" equal to either "identifiable" or "versionedIdentifiable".
 Note that "D2Component" classes are mapped to UML classes without any of the stereotypes known to and governed by this specification.